frequently asked questions about training

 - HIV guide.
 This guide was written to help HIV/AIDS clients and clinicians in their use of Seeking Safety.
 The HIV guide is 41 single-spaced pages.
 It was written by Lisa Najavits as part of a project for the New York City Department of Health and Mental Health, Bureau of HIV/AIDS Prevention and Control.
 For each topic of Seeking Safety, it provides several pages of client handouts that can be used in conjunction with the regular Seeking Safety book handouts.
 Pages can be copied for your clinical work with your own clients.
 It also includes resources for clinicians and background on the intersection between HIV/AIDS, trauma, and substance abuse.
 Click on the link to obtain the HIV guide.
 This guide is designed to be used with the Seeking Safety book.
 You can obtain the Seeking Safety book here.

 - Online training.
 Thank you for your interest in online training related to Seeking Safety.
-We have 6 courses: 4 are related to the Seeking Safety DVDs, and 2 are related to the Seeking Safety book.
+We have 6 courses: 4 are related to the Seeking Safety videos, and 2 are related to the Seeking Safety book.
 Click here for more information.

 Where can I find an existing Seeking Safety training?